Talk automatically creates a ticket in Zendesk Support for most calls. Use this article to understand how Talk calls become tickets.

 - When a caller leaves a voicemail

 Additionally, you can control whether calls that are abandoned (for example in the queue, IVR, or voicemail) result in a ticket being created.
-For details, see Managing Talk number settings.
+For details, see Managing Talk line settings.
+This control is not available if you’re using omnichannel routing.
+With omnichannel routing, tickets are always created for abandoned calls.

 If you place an outgoing call from an existing ticket, a new ticket is not created.
 Call details are added to the existing ticket.